centric-lt/git-workshop/README.md

         Bisecting: 0 revisions left to test after this (roughly 0 steps) [0e8d316afb3a8a06082659e684c593adbf12b853] Adding finish line to main script BAD

+Get commit ID by using ``git status`` and finish bisect session.

+:~/git/git-workshop$ git status
+HEAD detached at 0e8d316
+You are currently bisecting, started from branch 'bug-branch'.
+  (use "git bisect reset" to get back to the original branch)

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+        test.ps1
+        test.sh

+nothing added to commit but untracked files present (use "git add" to track) :~/git/git-workshop$ git bisect reset
+Previous HEAD position was 0e8d316 Adding finish line to main script BAD Switched to branch 'bug-branch'

 ### An example of an automated search